GET A QUICK ONLINE COST ESTIMATE FOR YOUR KITCHEN RENOVATION

 We can also provide other benchtop surfaces, such as laminate, timber or whole stone.
 Contact us if you would like to discuss other benchtop options to match your style and budget.

 At Granite Transformations we can help you create your dream kitchen with a fully customised new kitchen design.
 The cost of a new kitchen will largely depend on the size of the kitchen and the cost of the materials and appliances used.
-The average cost of a total new kitchen remodel is $35,000 upwards.
-The sky is the limit!
+The average cost of a total new kitchen remodel is $35,000 upwards, the sky is the limit!
 However a kitchen makeover can cost half as much and look just as good as a new installation.

 When setting a budget for your kitchen makeover it is important that you consider all the kitchen costs.
 Our convenient cost calculator breaks down most of these costs for you, but you should keep in mind the following: